alexcasalboni/aws-lambda-power-tuning/README.md

 AWS Lambda Power Tuning is an AWS Step Functions state machine that helps you optimize your Lambda functions in a data-driven way.

 The state machine is designed to be **quick** and **language agnostic**.
-You can provide **any Lambda Function as input** and the state machine will **estimate the best power configuration to minimize cost**.
+You can provide **any Lambda Function as input** and the state machine will **run it with multiple power configurations in parallel and estimate the best configuration to minimize cost**.
 The function will be executed in your AWS account (i.e. real HTTP calls, SDK calls, cold starts, etc.) and you can enable parallel execution to generate results in just a few seconds.

 ## How to deploy the state machine (SAR)